 9. Congruence.
 Always be moving closer to acting, living and working in a way that aligns with your core values.
 Be who you really are in thought, word, and deed.
 Danielle LaPorte says, “If you have to step outside of yourself, away from your values and soul to get your needs met, then you are not really going to get your needs met.”
 I know this to be true.
 It doesn’t mean I get it right every time, but I’ll continue to practice, because when I do get it right, the experience is sublime.

 10. Love.
-I was doing a mediation from this series and learned that “love travels in all directions.”
+I was doing a meditation from this series and learned that “love travels in all directions.”
 I’ve implemented this recommendation too: Anytime you notice love, say “this is love.”
 Through this practice, I’ve noticed that love is everywhere and the more love you have and give, the more love you have and give.

 When you add a few of these things to your simple life, you’ll quickly see that you don’t need all the stuff to have it all.
 The secret to having it all is recognizing that you already do.